-First of all, let me say this is a great problem to have and if this is your main money problem, kudos to you for creating the financial habits that have gotten you to this point!
-So, you've fully funded your emergency fund and you've built up a solid retirement nest egg or your retirement nest is well on it's way, what next?
+First of all, let me say this is a great problem to have and if the aftermath of saving money is your main money problem, kudos to you for creating the financial habits that have gotten you to this point!
+So, you've fully funded your emergency fund and your retirement nest egg is well on its way, what next?

 What do you do when you finally get to the point where your finances are smooth sailing?

-I'm going to share a few tips of things to keep in mind/think about, if you are at the point where things are smooth sailing with your finances.
+I'm going to share a few tips if you are at the point where things are great with your finances.

 1. Check in with your investments regularly, rebalance your portfolio

 You want to make sure that you check-in and rebalance your portfolio at least once a year.
 Things to consider during your check-in are things like -